Landlord and tenant dispute solicitors

 What are the most common causes of landlord and tenant disputes?

-Some of the most common causes of disputes between landlords and private tenants are:
+Some of the most common causes of disputes between landlords and tenants are:

 Can I evict a tenant?

-- Serving a Section 8 Notice: this is used in circumstances where the tenant has breached their agreement, such as rent areas, or there are discretionary grounds for removal, like they have neglected the property
+To evict a tenant from your property you can serve a Section 8 notice.
+This is used when the tenant has breached their agreement, such as rent areas, or there are discretionary grounds for removal, like they have neglected the property.

 Do I need to have a tenancy agreement?